 A crown is used to cover the tooth and protect it from damage or decay after a major dental procedure or injury has occurred.
 However, some patients may need crown lengthening done to fix a tooth when there is not enough of your natural tooth sticking out of the gum for a filling or crown to be placed.
 Lutke Dental works with patients to lengthen the crown, allowing crowns to be placed and fillings to be administered.

+There are various reasons for Crown Lengthening.
 Lengthening of the crown is usually done when patients have broken their tooth at the gum line or when a previous filling or crown has fallen off or out of the tooth.
-When this happens, there may be decay due to an improper fit and the tooth will need to be more exposed for treatment to be administered.
+When this happens, there may be decay due to an improper fit, and the tooth will need to be more exposed for treatment to be administered.
 This is done by removing tissues and bone that can surround the tooth.

 If your dentist recommends crown lengthening, the tooth will need to be prepared first.
 Your dentist will take x-rays and get your medical history before scheduling a date for the procedure.
 You may need a professional cleaning before your surgery, and the dentist may apply a temporary crown to the affected tooth.